agama-project/agama/doc/locale_api.md

 ## Localization

 This design includes localized labels in the API.
-In other contexts that would be a responsibility of the frontend, but here here the backend has the information, provided by _langtable_.
+In other contexts that would be a responsibility of the frontend, but here the backend has the information, provided by _langtable_.

 (Languages, Territories and Timezones have localized names.
 Keyboards do not.)